Skip to main content

 To register a username:

-2. Check if your desired username is available by
+2. Check if your desired username is available

-3. Register using the following command:
+3. Register using transaction links & a web extension wallet, or with gnokey using the following command:

 gnokey maketx call \